 VEG Phase Instructions

-The VEG phase of growing cannabis starts when you plant a seed or clone.
-VEG stands for vegetative.
-During VEG phase, plants grow roots, branches and leaves, but not flowers.
-In VEG phase, cannabis plants are kept under consistent 18/6 lighting or 24 hours of lighting.
+During the VEG (vegetative) phase, cannabis plants grow roots, branches and leaves, but not flowers.
+In VEG phase, cannabis plants are kept under consistent 18/6 lighting or 24 hours of lighting a day.
 18/6 means 18 hours of light and 6 hours of darkness.
-You should use a light timer with your LED light to maintain a consistent 18/6 light cycle.
-(Analog light timers are simple and easy to use compared to digital ones, but if digital ones don’t intimidate you, feel free to use them instead.)
+You should always use a light timer to maintain a consistent 18/6 light cycle.

-The VEG timeline growing with clones and seeds is slightly different.
+The VEG timelines for clones and seeds are slightly different.

-It does take longer to grow cannabis from seed than from clone.
-So if you’re looking for a head start and need to harvest ASAP, then grow clones.
+It does take a bit longer to grow cannabis from seed than from clone.
+So if you’re looking for a head start, then grow clones.

-To follow the Green Carpet Growing indoor growing system, stay in VEG phase for about 30 days when growing from clone, or about 60 days when growing from seed.
+With the Green Carpet Growing indoor growing system, keep your plants in VEG for about 30 days, so that’s 25 – 35 days give or take.

 Day 1: Plant cannabis clone into solo-cup (or a 1 gallon pot).